jfmartinz/ResourceHub/README.md

 ### 3. Create a branch

-Go to to the repository directory on your computer using the `cd` command.
+Go to the repository directory on your computer using the `cd` command.
 For example:

 ```bash
 cd ResourceHub